-Yesomi Umolu is Exhibitions Curator at the Reva and David Logan Center for the Arts at the University of Chicago.
+Yesomi Umolu is Director and Curator, Logan Center Exhibitions at the Reva and David Logan Center for the Arts, University of Chicago.
 Umolu directs a program of international contemporary art in the Logan Center Gallery and contributes to a number of strategic committees that drive the development of contemporary art, architecture and urbanism on campus.
 In addition to her curatorial role, Umolu also holds the position of Lecturer in the Humanities Division.
 She is a 2016 recipient of an Andy Warhol Foundation for the Visual Arts Curatorial Fellowship.

 Specializing in global contemporary art and spatial practices, Umolu recently curated Mariana Castillo Deball: Petlacoatl (2018); Candice Lin: A Hard White Body, a Porous Slip (2018); Cinthia Marcelle and Tiago Mata Machado: Divine Violence (2017), Kapwani Kiwanga: The sum and its parts (2017) and So-called Utopias (2015) at the Logan Center Gallery.
 Prior to joining the Logan, Umolu held curatorial positions at the Edythe Broad Art Museum at MSU; the Walker Art Center, Minneapolis and the European biennial of contemporary art Manifesta 8.
 Her notable exhibitions include: Material Effects (MSU Broad, 2015), John Akomfrah: Imaginary Possessions (MSU Broad, 2014), The Land Grant: Forest Law (MSU Broad, 2014), and The Museum of Non Participation: The New Deal (Walker Art Center, 2013).